llm-bible/llm-bible.github.io/_publications/monajatipoor2023transferring.markdown

 bibkey: monajatipoor2023transferring
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2306.01311"}
-tags: ['Prompting', 'Multimodal Models', 'In-Context Learning']
+tags: ['Multimodal Models', 'Prompting', 'In-Context Learning']
 ---
 Large-scale language models have shown the ability to adapt to a new task via conditioning on a few demonstrations (i.e., in-context learning).
 However, in